Ikass/learn-enough-js-tutorial/readme.md

-# Exercies from the 'Learn Enough JS Tutorial'
+# Exercises from the 'Learn Enough JS to be Dangerous' tutorial

 [Learn Enough JavaScript to be Dangerous tutorial](https://www.learnenough.com/javascript)